kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 #### Answer: C. Activated macrophages that secrete proteases - *FALSE* = D. IgM and IgG antibodies - TRUE
 - Exotoxins are secreted by both Gram-positive and Gram-negative bacteria
 	- whereas endotoxins are found within cell walls of Gram-negative bacteria only
-- The main defence against these secreted toxins are antibodies such as IgG and IgM
+- Main defence against these secreted toxins are *antibodies such as IgG and IgM*
 - *Clinical Example*: tetanus toxin and tetanus immunoglobulin injected to help counter its effects

 ### Q90